Difference Between Actuary vs Accountant

 Key Differences Between Actuary vs Accountant

 Actuaries are employed in insurance companies.
-All types of insurance companies will need actuaries in the background to assess and manage the risk involved in providing insurance.
+All insurance companies will need actuaries in the background to assess and manage the risk involved in providing insurance.
 All company needs an accountant.
 Most of them have a finance department with many accountants working together for financial statement analysis and creating a financial statement.
-Actuaries have limited opportunities in a job but salary-wise and pay scale growth-wise they have brighter prospects than the accountant.
+Actuaries have limited opportunities in a job but salary-wise and pay scale growth-wise, they have brighter prospects than the accountant.

 Actuary vs Accountant Comparison Table